 A stream of vendors hauls from barbecued cheese and iced tea to trays of cocktails, maintaining the buzz much alive.

 Jogging, beach volley, surfing, swimming, and an awful lot of loafing in your bikinis and skimpy trunks, so rent a parasol and deck chair and kick back the best lazy weekend imaginable at the Rio beaches.

 Read also: Bеѕt Thingѕ tо dо in Riо dе Jаnеirо, Brazil

 The iconic stretch is flanked by high rise hotels in the foreground and mountains in the background.

 1. Ipanema Beach Brazil

-Past Copacabana, you will reach the upscale neighborhood the beach of Ipanema famously associated with the catchy tune “The Lass from Ipanema.”
-This beach seems to be teeming with a slew of well toned and tanned gentlemen as well as tan and lovely women.
+Past Copacabana, you will reach the upscale neighborhood of the beach of Ipanema famously associated with the catchy tune “The Lass from Ipanema.”
+This beach seems to be teeming with a slew of well-toned and tanned gentlemen as well as tan and lovely women.

 What you won’t want to miss here is to soak yourself in a swath of sand.

 No beach guide is complete without the world’s famous beach in Rio de Janeiro-Copacabana.
 The 2.5 miles long beach is the hub of Copacabana beach soccer all year round.
 It lies in the shadow of the renowned Sugarloaf Mountain.